Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

-The definition we adopted states that NeSy is \textit{the combination of deep learning and symbolic reasoning}.
+The definition we adopted states that NeSy is \textit{the integration of deep learning and symbolic reasoning}.
 Our neural taxonomy described above reflects the \textit{deep learning} component.
-Since no reasoning can be done without knowledge, we use Knowledge Representation (KR) as a means of categorizing the \textit{symbolic reasoning} component.
-Common KR categories include: production rules, logical representation, frames, and semantic networks \cite{davis1993knowledge, bench2014knowledge, levesque1986knowledge, travis1990knowledge}.
+For the \textit{symbolic reasoning} component we utilize four common Knowledge Representation (KR) categories: 1) production rules, 2) logical representation, 3) frames, and 4) semantic networks \cite{davis1993knowledge, bench2014knowledge, levesque1986knowledge,Brachman_Levesque_2004, travis1990knowledge, Sowa_1991}.
+The following definitions are merely a glimpse at each of these topics, in order to provide a basic intuition.